 About water for cities and towns

-Over 7.2 million people live in cities and towns in NSW and receive drinking water and wastewater services from public or private water utilities.
+Most people in NSW live in cities and towns and receive drinking water and wastewater services from public or private water utilities.
 For our communities to continue to thrive, it is vital that safe, affordable, and sustainable water supplies and wastewater services are secured now and into the future.

 Water and wastewater services in NSW’s cities and towns, and who is responsible